Push-Ups1 of 8

-A 2010 study by the Journal of Orthopaedic and Sports Physical Therapy found, that of the 10 exercises it tested, the pike roll-out combination was the most effective for core muscles.
+A 2010 study by the Journal of Orthopedic and Sports Physical Therapy found, that of the 10 exercises it tested, the pike roll-out combination was the most effective for core muscles.

 To do it, grab a Swiss ball (also known as an exercise ball or stability ball).
 Get into a push-up position with your feet on top of the ball.
 Begin by using your core muscles to lift your butt into the air, over your torso.
 This is the pike portion of the exercise.
 As you bring your body back down, allow your body to move along the ball until it's under your knees and your arms are now out in front of you.
 This is the roll-out.